 One of the hugest buildings of Minsk is one of KGB.
 Big and with an imponent entrance made by columns.
 It is on the main street so you can’t miss it.
 But be careful, taking pictures is not allowed.
 You can use the James Bond inside you and take one while no one sees you.

 Another important building of the city is the Palace of the Republic, used for exhibitions and events.
 After you took some pictures of the architecture what is going on inside.
 It can be something open to the public and interesting.
 From time to time there are art expositions also.

 Then check out the National Academic Bolshoi Opera and Ballet Theatre.
 I suggest you not only a visit from outside.
 It depends on the period, but if you like it and if you are lucky you can attend some event.

 A building that reminds me of ancient Greece is the Belarusian State Circus.
 Columns, capitals, and statues welcome visitors.
 Don’t go there during the day, but during the evening.
 That place is the center of nightlife.
 You can enjoy it and listen to music, have a drink… It is fun.

 The religious buildings have to be part of your Minsk tour.
-As it happens often around Europe, the architecture of this type of constructions is a real artwork.
-So you will be delighted, also if you aren’t Orthodox as the local population.
+As it happens often around Europe, the architecture of this type of construction is a real artwork.
+So you will be delighted, also if you aren’t as Orthodox as the local population.

-All Saints Church is, at least according to me, the most beautiful Orthodox church of the city.
+All Saints Church is, at least according to me, the most beautiful Orthodox church in the city.
 There is also a memorial dedicated to the innocent victims of the war.
 The construction is quite big and it has golden domes.

 There is also a beautiful Roman Catholic center of faith.
 It is a landmark for Catholics.
 The Red Church is a construction made with red bricks, that’s why they used the color in the name.
 It is big and very interesting for its architecture.
 Visit it, you will be impressed.
 I won’t tell anything more, because I don’t want to ruin surprises.